isabella232/node-rfc/doc/usage.md

 API: [api/client](api.md#client)

-Using the client instance, ABAP RFMs can be consumed from NodeJS.
+Using the node-rfc Client instance, ABAP RFMs can be consumed from NodeJS.
 The client constructor requires [connection parameters](#connection-parameters) to ABAP backend system and, optionally, [client options](#client-options).

 ### Connection Parameters